graearea/graearea.github.io/mirror-mounts.md

 As all holes drilled for Caterham mirrors are different, all the mounts need to be unique.
 Left side, right side, both different and custom.

+## How do they compare to my cheaper caterham adapters?
+[These adapters ](https://uberniche.co.uk/caterham-spa-adapters) are half the price and no measuring needed!
+The custom ones are a little stiffer as they're braced in 2 dimensions, but there's not a lot in it.

 ## How much are they?
 **£60+£6, but you pay me after you're happy**.
 I'll make them, send them out, fix any problems, and then you pay.